OneNote now supports live embedded Power BI reports !

 If you cope a lot with data, and don’t want to be limited to mere data crunching, but to draw out some useful insights instead, and share professional-looking reports, then Power BI is for you.

-Although any Office 365 subscription allows for basic experiments in Power BI desktop (with reports stored locally), you will need a professional (or academic) subscription to “Publish” your reports on the internet, for later visualization in OneNote.
+Although any Office 365 subscription allows for basic experiments in Power BI desktop (with reports stored locally, and limited sharing options), you will need a professional (or academic) subscription to “Publish” your reports on the internet, for later visualization in OneNote.

 First, in Power BI desktop, connect to your Professional account, and “Publish” your report.